5 Ways to Encourage and Support Developing Leaders

 One of the ways to engage emerging leaders is to give them continuous feedback on all levels.
 They are more likely to stay motivated and productive when they know that you want them to grow with the company and that their growth is important to you.
-Give them opportunities to take courses that are relevant to industry leadership, to introduce their own ideas as solutions and to offer their opinions as valued input in company discussions.
+Give them opportunities to take courses relevant to industry leadership, introduce their own ideas as solutions and offer their opinions as valued input in company discussions.

 3. Take a Coaching Approach

 Emerging leaders need inspiring and knowledgeable coaches at every level.
 Leadership development through coaching and mentoring takes off where training ends, focusing on potential and performance more than standards and compliance, allowing people to elevate their thinking.
 Being the coach and being coached creates a culture where shared knowledge and feedback can make a real impact.

 4. Let Personal Betterment Be Part of Your Culture